Aviemore railway station: Platform layout

 The station has a passing loop 40 chain long, flanked by two platforms.
 Platform 1 on the down (northbound) line can accommodate trains having fourteen coaches, whereas platform 2 on the up (southbound) line can hold fifteen.
 The junction between the Strathspey Railway and Network Rail lies to the south of the station and was controlled from the station signal box, which also controlled a large portion of the main line either side of here (from Kingussie all the way to Culloden Moor since 1979) as well as the immediate station area.
 The station was resignalled and the loop extended in 2019, which also saw the signal box closed with control transferring to Inverness.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 Services are provided by ScotRail, Caledonian Sleeper, and London North Eastern Railway on the Highland Main Line, and Strathspey Railway on the former Inverness & Perth Junction Railway to Boat of Garten and Broomhill.

 In the May 2022 timetable, there are five trains each weekday to Edinburgh Waverley (including the Highland Chieftain to London King's Cross) and seven to Glasgow Queen Street southbound, plus the overnight sleeper to London Euston (the latter does not run southbound on Saturday nights or northbound on Sundays).
 Northbound there are eleven departures to Inverness.

 On Sundays there are five trains to Edinburgh (including the King's Cross service) and two to Glasgow, along with seven to Inverness, two of which extend to Elgin.

+Accidents and incidents

+On 29 September 2023, 60103 Flying Scotsman collided with stationary carriages at 6:05pm.
+Two people were injured.